Skip to content

 sudo service apache2 restart

-To validate that Apache is installed and functioning, open your web browser and browse to the server’s hostname or IP address.
+To check that Apache is working, open your web browser and go to:

 http://localhost